 Alnus glutinosa (common alder) is a member of the Betulaceae family.
 This tree exhibits a columnar upright growth habit and is characterized by its deciduous foliage.
-It has a hardiness rating of very hardy (colder than -20ºc), and is hardy in the severest european continental climates including exposed upland locations in the uk. .
+It has a hardiness rating of very hardy (colder than -20ºc) and is hardy in the severest European continental climates including exposed upland locations in the UK.

 | Seasonal colour |